France to ban sales of gasoline and diesel cars by 2040

 Nicolas Hulot, French minister of ecological transition, announces 2040 ban on vehicles with enginesEnlarge Photo

-Hulot also mentioned Volvo which only on Wednesday announced it would start selling only hybrids and electric cars from 2019.
+Hulot also mentioned Volvo which only on Wednesday announced it would start introducing only hybrids and electric cars from 2019.

 France’s PSA Group which controls the Citroën, DS, Opel and Peugeot brands is Europe’s second biggest automaker by sales volume.
 And fellow French automaker Renault, together with its alliance partners Nissan and Mitsubishi, is on track to be the world’s third biggest automaker by sales volume this year.